 Something is changing on college campuses across the US.
 Engineering experts that, one year ago, would have struggled to apply their skills to make useful, scalable market-ready voice...
 Read More

 There are over 18 million Amazon Alexa devices sold and they’re being used daily for multiple tasks, right out of the gate.
-And the skills that add great design-thinking to these already commonly-used voice skills will tap into some serious growth potential.
+The skills that add great design thinking to commonly-used voice skills will tap into some serious growth potential.

 Here are the most common uses for Alexa in its first few years of existence: